 Harbour Town Café & Bakery, which provides sandwiches, baked products, lattes, cappuccino coffees, and everything is done al fresco, is another fantastic option for a quick bite.

 In addition, Harbour Town is indeed a major sports center.
-The harbor is where a great deal of the excitement takes place.
+The harbor is where a great deal of excitement takes place.

 Moreover, there are family-friendly adventures like sailing onboard the Black Dagger’s Viking vessel.